-In sharing our steampunk monster-hunters and monsters costumes, I’ve save the best for last.
-Today, the man, the myth, the legend: a victorian boy scout who is prepared for anything and everything, all while looking very stylish.
+In sharing our steampunk monster-hunters and monsters costumes, I’ve saved the best for last.
+Today, the man, the myth, the legend: a Victorian boy scout who is prepared for anything and everything, all while looking very stylish.
 My steampunk monster-hunting husband.

 Here’s a breakdown of his amazing costume:

 I made the trench coat from the Simplicity 4083 pattern.
 Yes, we could have bought a thrift store trench coat, but this looked better than anything we found, and it was cheaper.
 Plus, I could add the cool blue lining on the inside.
 It’s a fairly simple pattern.
 The lining is not part of the pattern though, so I had to make that up, which added a little complexity, but I’ve used this pattern so many times it wasn’t too hard.
 I’ve used Simplicity 4083 to make a coat for the mad hatter, jack frost, Joseph Smith, and even the cape for Prince Phillip.

 We watched a couple of YouTube videos on how to make spats before making these.
 Basically, you wrap a piece of paper around your ankle and trace where your foot curve, in front and on the heel.
 We used some faux snakeskin fabric we found, which didn’t really hold up well, but that just added to the worn-in look, I hope.
 Then we added straps, buckles, and buttons to finish them.
 They also have a dark elastic strap that goes underneath his foot, to hold the spats down on the shoes.